 The Exam Oversight Committee (EOC), composed of physicians and medical educators from across the country, is responsible for awarding pass/fail results to MCCQE Part I candidates.

-A new pass score for the MCCQE Part I will be established through a rigorous standard-setting exercise that will take place in July 2025.
-During this exercise, a panel of physicians from across Canada will be guided through best practice methods to recommend a pass score that will be presented to the EOC for review and approval.
-The new pass score and new score scale approved by the EOC will be applied to the 2025 exam sessions.
-These new values will be shared as soon as they become available.
+A new pass score for the MCCQE Part I was established through a rigorous standard-setting exercise that took place in July 2025.
+During this exercise, a panel of physicians from across Canada was guided through best practice methods to recommend a pass score that was presented to the EOC for review and approval.
+The new pass score and new score scale approved by the EOC apply to the 2025, and subsequent exam sessions.

 For all MCQs, each correct answer is scored 1 point and each incorrect answer is scored 0 (raw scores).
 While raw scores are necessary, they are insufficient to establish a candidate’s ability level.
 Simply adding up item scores does not accurately reflect a candidate’s ability since this does not consider the difficulty level of the items encountered in any test form.
 The total score is calculated using both the questions’ individual scores and their level of difficulty.
 More information on the MCCQE Part I scoring can be found in the MCCQE Part I Annual Technical Reports.